viswajith-g/heltecv3-lora-apps/README.md

    Add Folder to Workspace` and then select one of the folders in this repository.
 4. Once open, there should be a blue bar at the bottom of VSCode.
-To compile the application, chose the checkmark in the blue bar.
-To load the program onto a Heltec WiFi LoRa v3 board, click the right arrow icon.
+To compile the application, click the checkmark in the blue bar (the hover tooltip will be "Build").
+   To load the program onto a Heltec WiFi LoRa v3 board, click the right arrow icon ("Upload").